-is currently unable to handle this request. http error 500 will be resolve in this guide.
-Sometimes when you try to access your blog, you get an “internal server error.”
-Here are some tips to help you get rid of the 500 error in WordPress.
+“Is currently unable to handle this request http error 500” will be resolved in this guide.
+Sometimes when you try to access your blog or website, you get an “internal server error.”
+Here are some tips to help you get rid of the 500 error.

-Of course, this has ever happened to you.
-When you try to access your blog, a message appears on the screen indicating something is wrong with the internal server. do not worry.
+Of course, this has probably happened to you before.
+When you try to access your website, a message appears on the screen indicating something is wrong with the internal server. do not worry.
 In this study, you will discover some methods to try to fix 500 errors in WordPress.

-If the error occurred at a particular moment when you installed the plugin, it may be due to which you should begin to check that the error is due to a plugin.
+You should begin checking if the error is due to a plugin.
 In this case, you should uninstall them all and then try to activate them one by one until you check if the failure is resolved.

 Access via FTP

 Things get complicated when you don’t have access to your WordPress administrator panel because when you try to access it, you get an error of 500.

 In this case, therefore, you should do this through an FTP client program, such as FileZilla.
 And follow these steps.

 Find the folder “Plugins.”